Download a workbook with data on the length of puffins. It looks like this:

 Download the start workbook with the data.
 It looks like this:

-Cthulhu will use milk from goats whose phlegmatism and kookosity scores are both seven or greater.
+Cthulhu will use milk from goats who meet the following criteria: phlegmatism and kookosity scores are both seven or greater.

 Your program should output: